Pigatronee/Desktop-Clock/README.md

 ## How to install the application
+### Instructions:
+Just extract the rar, 7zip or zip file and run clock.exe.

+### Tips:
-Just extract the rar, 7zip or zip file and run clock.exe It's reccomended to add it to shell startup so it runs at start Also note windows will flag it as a virus unless you use 7zip or rar files
+It's reccomended to add it to shell startup so it runs at start.
+Also note windows will flag it as a virus unless you use 7zip or rar files.

 ## How to install for editing source code: